FLIR/iis_firefly_image_classifier/README.md

 ### Clone this repository.
 ```bash
 git clone https://github.com/FLIR/iis_firefly_image_classifier.git
 cd iis_firefly_image_classifier
 ```
 ### Collect and label image datasets
 Collect and label some training images.
 Refer to the collect image dataset for more details regarding supported image formats and the expected directory structure.
 Important Note:
-Note: If you are using a docker container environment, verify that the docker container has access to your image directory.
-Optionally, you can copy your image directory under this repository folder.
+If you are using a docker container environment, verify that the docker container has access to your image directory.
+Optionally, after you run the docker container you can copy your image directory to this repository folder.

 ### Start training your model
 ```bash